robertmuth/Cwerg/README.md

 language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
 It has no dependencies and can directly generate ELF executables for Arm32 and Arm64 ISAs.
+Besides AOT compilation, (one-shot) JITing is also supported.

 The project is very much "work in progress" and  currently consists of: